 Richard Pyle on the TED Blog

 To say that Richard Pyle is a multifaceted personality is an understatement.
 He is a world-renowned diver, evolutionary biologist, dive technology pioneer, database developer and author.
 But all his talents have grown to facilitate one love — fish.
-His 2004 TEDTalk demonstrates how he pushed the boundaries of diving in his endeavor to document new […]Continue reading
+His 2004 TEDTalk shows how he pushes the boundaries of diving in his endeavor to document new species.
+In […]Continue reading